Financial history of the Dutch Republic: The Wisselbanken

 International payments have always posed a problem in international trade.
 Though exchange rate risks were less in the era in which the intrinsic value of money was usually equal to the face value (at least absent debasement of the coin, of course), there was the problem of the risk and inconvenience of transporting money or specie.
 An early innovation was therefore the bill of exchange (called wisselbrief in Dutch, or wissel for short), which obviated the need to transport coins in payment.
 After the development of this financial instrument by Italian and later Iberian merchants and bankers, Antwerp added a number of legal innovations in the mid-16th century that enhanced its value as such an instrument appreciably.
 These were assignment, endorsement, and discounting of bills of exchange.
 The Antwerpse Costuymen (commercial laws of Antwerp), which were adapted in Amsterdam from 1597, allowed unlimited chains of endorsement.
-This may have been convenient, but it increased the risk of default with each additional endsorsement in the chain.
+This may have been convenient, but it increased the risk of default with each additional endorsement in the chain.
 For that reason the Amsterdam city government prohibited this practice.